taiste/ImmutableClass.Fody/README.md

   <ImmutableClass />
 </Weavers>
 ```
 That's it for the setup part!
-Now you can start using it in your classes.
-For example, if you want an immutable class with a bool, a string and an int, you can simply write it like this:
+Now you can start using ImmutableClass.Fody in your project.
+For example, if you want an immutable class with an integer, a string and a boolean, you can simply write the class like this:

 ```c#
 using System;